ssheehan1210/sheehan-tamagotchi-miniproject/README.md

 - Create a repo for your tamagotchi pet.
 - Make a commit after you finish each one of the following:

 1. Create a class for you tamagotchi.
+(Done)
 2. Display a character of your choice on the screen to represent your pet.
 3. Display the following metrics for your pet:
 	- Hunger (1-10 scale)